flavorly/vanilla-components/README.md

 ## Usage

-Import the components as needed with the following
+Import the components as needed with the following:

 ```vue
 import { Button } from '@vanilla-components'
 ```

+For more example & demos checkout the [VariantJS](https://github.com/variantjs/vue)

 ## Local & Documentation